Phaseless auxiliary-field quantum Monte Carlo method for cavity-QED matter systems: Method

 The electron repulsion integrals in Eq.~(\ref{eq:H-2nd-quant}) also acquire gauge dependence: $v_{ijkl} = \braket{ij|\Helel^\text{C/D}|kl}$.
 In general, it is possible to decompose it into a sum of squares $v_{ijkl} = \sum_\gamma \nu_{ik}^\gamma \nu_{jl}^\gamma$ that allows rewriting the Hamiltonian into the form

 The decomposition above can be calculated numerically, e.g., using the modified Cholesky decomposition~\cite{purwanto_assessing_2011} or interpolative separable density fitting~\cite{malone_overcoming_2019}.
 In the plane-wave basis, a decomposition can also be written down analytically in terms of density operators~\cite{suewattana_phaseless_2007}.
 The number of terms in the sum of squares, $\gamma$, is of ${\mathcal O}(N)$, where $N$ is the size of the single-particle basis (the space for $i$,$j$, $k$,$l$).
 When working in the dipole gauge, the additional term in $H_2^\text{D}$ from \cref{eq:dipolegauge} is already squared and leads to just one additional operator $\nu_0 = \pol\cdot \mathbf r$.
+If the exact quadrupole matrix elements are not omitted (see \cref{app:quadrupole}), another single particle piece appears that can be absorbed into $h_{ij}(\Qph)$.

 In practical calculations, it is beneficial to subtract the mean-field background~\cite{purwanto_pressureinduced_2009} $\bar{\nu}_\gamma = \braket{\PsiT|\nu_\gamma|\PsiT}$ (for all $\gamma$) from the interaction operators before proceeding.
 Defining $\vec{\nu}$ as the vector containing the operators $\nu_\gamma = \sum_{ij\sigma} \nu^\gamma_{ij} c\dg_{i\sigma} c\phdg_{j\sigma}$, we can rewrite the electron-electron interaction part of $H$ in terms of new operators $v_\gamma = \nu_\gamma - \bar{\nu}_\gamma$ as